buddy/vault-plugin-secrets-engine-buddy/README.md

 ## Root token configuration

-To create short-lived tokens, you need to configure a [root token in Buddy](/docs/api/getting-started/oauth2/personal-access-token).
+To create short-lived tokens, you first need to configure a [root token in Buddy](/docs/api/getting-started/oauth2/personal-access-token).
 The root token must have the scope `TOKEN_MANAGE`.

 ```sh
 $ vault write buddy/config token=ROOT_TOKEN